AntoninJoly/gait_classification/README.md

 Train/val loss steadily decreasing.
 However, Fscore is rather low because of low occurence classes.
 ![](./assets/train_metrics.png)
 ### Evaluation
+There might be an error in the ROC (to be confirmed).
+Data imbalance can bee seen in confusion matrix numbers
 ![](./assets/confusion.png)

 # Data 📊